 The Software Reset operation is used as a system reset that puts the device in normal operating mode.
 During the Reset operation, the value of volatile registers will default back to the value in the corresponding non-volatile register.
-However, the volatile FREEZE bit and the volatile PPB Lock bit in the PPB Lock Register are not changed by Software Reset.
-In all other respects, Software Reset is the same as Hardware Reset.
 This operation consists of two commands: Reset-Enable (RSTEN) and Reset (RST).
 The operation requires the Reset-Enable command followed by the Reset command.
 Any command other than the Reset command after the Reset-Enable command will disable the Reset-Enable.